 Canon EOS R5 Review

-We've aggregated 17 high-signal reviews and 2 live retailer prices below.
+We've aggregated 24 high-signal reviews and 1 live retailer price below.

 Our editorial take on the Canon EOS R5

-- Premium price point puts it out of reach for many
+- High price point puts it out of reach for budget-conscious creators

 Best reviews